Random musings on subjects often beyond the reach of the human brain and not touched upon in other sections on my

 OTHER EVOLUTIONARY PATHSEvolution on our planet - life emerging from matter on an uninhabitable surface resulting in an intelligent human being - astounds one as a miracle.
 Yet according to science it is a 'natural' process.
 But is it not a laborious roundabout way for Nature to develop its innate potentialities?
 Is it worth the immense suffering of living creatures to evolve through co´ncidence and chance to an intricate organism?
 Could we think of an easier way for Nature to exploit its potentialities to produce a being endowed with great powers?
 Science is fixated on the prospect of a possible encounter with a civilisation like ours.
 But suppose omnipotent Nature devised a completely different method to evolve life ?
 Should its beings be physical, or are there other states of existence ?
 For that matter it might even have happened on our planet.
 Could parallel with our evolution another one have developed synchronously ?
 One on say a consciousness level?
 Or in another dimension ?
 One that we call the hereafter ?

 THE SUPERIOR MINDIf we take it that circumstances forced our apelike ancestors to search for intelligent solutions to survive - or alternatively that leisure allowed them the luxury of self-reflection. - the glimpses of insight they had must have been fleeting and could not be commanded.
 Only when the frontal lobes developed intelligence and higher thinking became slowly part of their capabilities.
 Likewise presentday man has glimpses of genius - but not at its command.
 It is more a sort of spontaneousl inspiration, insight, or paranormal power that cannot be commanded.
-Are we waiting for 'co´ncidence' to further develop our brains to incorporate lobes that support supernatural capabilities?
+Are we waiting for 'co´ncidence' to further develop our brains - DNA - to incorporate lobes that support supernatural capabilities?